cowboyd/jenkins-wargemmer/README.md

     $ jenkins.war server

-All of these functions can be accessed from ruby code via the `Hudson::War` module.
+All of these functions can be accessed from ruby code via the `Jenkins::War` module.